 These performance and capacity metrics are estimates and your speeds will vary.
 When choosing an MVE instance size, keep in mind these items:

 Any increase on the network data stream load can degrade performance.
 For example, establishing secure tunnels with IPsec, adding traffic path steering, or using deep packet inspection (DPI) can impact the maximum throughput speed.

 What if I need more MVE capacity in the future?

-You can provision another MVE instance and split the workload between the two MVEs.
+Provision another MVE instance, add it to your SD-WAN overlay network, and split the workload between the two MVEs.

-You can provision a larger MVE instance, migrate connections from the old MVE to the new larger MVE, and then retire the old MVE.
+Provision a larger MVE instance, add it to your SD-WAN overlay network, migrate connections from the old MVE to the new larger MVE, and then retire the old MVE.

 MVE provides capacity to and from your internet-enabled branch locations securely, to any endpoint or service provider on Megaport ONE’s SDN.
 CSP-hosted instances of partner SD-WAN products route critical traffic across Megaport ONE’s SDN, reducing internet dependence.
 Traffic remains encrypted and under your policy control while traveling across the Megaport ONE SDN, to or from, MVE.